 Our published papers and patent on multipair cables can be reached in the Club Excem section of this web site.
 Companies interested in the possibility of implementing our results should contact us.

 The ZXtalk technology provides a dramatic reduction of echo and internal crosstalk in multiconductor interconnections.
 It is applicable to the transmission in media such as multiconductor cables (for instance cables of local area networks), traces of printed circuit boards and flex circuits, and on-chip interconnects in integrated circuits.
-The picture on the right shows validation prototypes which were used to compare actual performances with theoretical predictions. |
+The picture on the right shows validation prototypes which were used to compare actual performances with theoretical predictions.

-We describe below the basics of this new technique, which in theory allows to cancel crosstalk completely, as explained in B54, B56, B58 and B60.
+We describe below the basics of this new technique, which in theory allows to cancel internal crosstalk, as explained in B54, B56, B58 and B60.
 In practice, it provides an impressive reduction of crosstalk.
 This technique is implemented on the example of Fig. 4.
 It is applicable to any interconnection with n transmission conductors which may be modeled as a uniform multiconductor transmission line (MTL) with a sufficient accuracy.
 This technique is mainly characterized by the following points:

 In the special case of Fig. 4, we have a data bus architecture intended for bidirectional transmission, and the signals needed to control the active state of at most one transmitting circuit at a given time are not shown.
 We also note that the transmitting circuits and the receiving circuits being connected in parallel to the interconnection, they must present a high impedance to the interconnection, in order not to disturb the propagation of waves and not to produce undesirable reflections at the ends.
 Using the concept of modal voltages and modal currents as defined in B56 and B58, one may show that the signals of the four channels of a source connected to an active transmitting circuit are sent to the four channels of the destinations, without noticeable crosstalk.
 There are many possible implementations for this technique, which may use analog circuits and/or digital circuits.